 Governance & Safety

-Use this page when you need the safety model: what governance may control, what should remain explicit, and what must not be silently rewritten.
+Use this page for the public safety model: what governance can control, what remains explicit, and what cannot be silently rewritten.

 OmegaX needs governance and safety controls that are strong enough for real capital, but narrow enough that settlement truth does not become discretionary.